Code-Institute-Submissions/globeconnections/README.md

  ## DEPLOYMENT:

-*To deploy this page to GitHub Pages from your [GitHub repository](https://github.com/CodingStudent2019/globeconnections "web hosting platform"), the following steps were taken:*
+*To deploy this page to GitHub Pages from my [GitHub repository](https://github.com/CodingStudent2019/globeconnections "my Github repository for this project - "globeconnections"), the following steps were taken:*
 1. Log into GitHub.
 2. From the list of repositories on the screen, select **CodingStudent2019/globeconnections**.
 3. From the menu items near the top of the page, select **Settings**.